guesspalm/deepseek-review/README.md

   model: $model,
   stream: false,
   temperature: $temperature,
+  // Optional reasoning parameters (only included when effort is configured)
+  reasoning: {
+    effort: $reasoning_effort      // "high", "medium", or "low" },
   messages: [
     // `$sys_prompt` default value: You are a professional code review assistant responsible for
     // analyzing code changes in GitHub Pull Requests.
 Identify potential issues such as code